-The verdict?
-We really enjoyed our jungle treehouse stay!
-As far as unusual accommodations go, this one is right near the top.
+We loved our jungle treehouse stay!
+As far as unusual accommodations go, this one is right at the top.

 If you’re not used to being out in nature and encountering a critter or two, this experience might not be right for you, but if you’re up for an adventure and you’re looking for an unforgettable experience, then this will be right up your alley.

 Now for one final suggestion, if you’re also planning to do a mid to high-end cruise down the Amazon, I would say it’s a good idea to do the treehouse stay first and then finish off with a cruise where you can get a bit more pampering (ie. hot showers, AC in the rooms, and less mosquitoes).